-Although the idea of linking covering power with oil absorbency was followed for many years, it is overly simplistic.
-First, selection of a powder with a suitable covering power often had more to do with fashion than with skin type – compare the use of more opaque powders of the 1930s with the transparent powders of the 1970s – and secondly, younger skins with a higher oil content generally show fewer blemishes than older skins with a lower oil content.
-Taking just these two factors into account, it seems better to separate the ability of a face powder to hide imperfections (covering power) from its capacity to reduce shine (absorbency), and this was the direction most cosmetic chemists eventually took.
+Although the idea of linking covering power with oil absorbency was followed for many years, it was overly simplistic.
+First, selection of a powder with a suitable covering power often had more to do with fashion than with skin type – compare the use of more opaque powders of the 1930s with the transparent powders of the 1970s – and second, younger skins with a higher oil content generally show fewer blemishes than older skins with a lower oil content.
+Taking just these two factors into account, it seems better to separate the ability of a face powder to hide imperfections (covering power) from its capacity to reduce shine (absorbency) and this was the direction most cosmetic chemists eventually took.

 White base for light powders with zinc oxide

 % Zinc oxide 22.83 Talc 67.63 Zinc stearate 6.25 Prepared chalk or magnesium carbonate 2.25 Perfume 1.04

 White base for medium powders with zinc oxide

 % Zinc oxide 26.04 Talc 65.46 Zinc stearate 5.21 Prepared chalk or magnesium carbonate 2.25 Perfume 1.04

 White base for heavy powders with zinc oxide and titanium dioxide